dd32/td-gh-ex/readme.md

 * improved : Nimble Builder compatibility.
 Don't load css and javascript front assets when using the full Nimble template
 * improved : replace select2 with our namespaced czrSelect2

-= 3.4.8 November 7th 2018 =
-* improved : make sure to use the more proper the_title_attribute wp function. fixes #713
-* improved : add responsive embeds (videos) support for the new WordPress editor. fixes #708
-* added : social icons line, map, discord

 = 3.4.7 October 24th 2018 =
 fixed : The "cover image" block of the new WP editor has been renamed "cover".
 See https://github.com/WordPress/gutenberg/pull/10659, but posts created with the former cover-image block will still use the wp-block-cover-image css class. related to #702

 = 3.4.6 October 24th 2018 =
 * added : support for new WordPress editor, block cover image alignwide/alignfull
+* improved : readme.txt file, according to the latest TRT requirements https://make.wordpress.org/themes/2015/04/29/a-revised-readme/

 = 3.4.5 October 13th 2018 =
 * fixed : prefixed TGMPA class with HU_ to fix potential collision with other plugins using the same class. see issue https://github.com/presscustomizr/customizr/issues/1603